 A court can make an order about a specific issue that a child's parents cannot agree about, for example, religious education.

-Financial arrangements at the end of a civil partnership
+Financial support at the end of a civil partnership

 Until you have a dissolution of your civil partnership you and your partner have a legal obligation to provide financial support for each other.

-You may need help to agree financial arrangements - see under heading Family mediation or collaboration.
+You may need help to agree financial arrangements - see Family mediation or collaboration.

 Agreeing financial support for each partner